gosoares/DashStreamer/README.md

 - **HomeView:** Lists all videos with thumbnails, titles, and status badges.
 Clicking a video opens the player.
 - **UploadView:** Form to upload a video and title.
 Shows upload progress and processing status.
-- **PlayerView:** Streams the video using dash.js and displays metadata.
+- **PlayerView:** Streams the video using dash.js with comprehensive streaming analytics dashboard.
+- **QualityTimelineChart:** Interactive timeline visualization showing video quality changes over time.
+- **BufferStats:** Real-time buffer level chart with color-coded health zones.
+- **SegmentDownloadPanel:** Table tracking all downloaded segments with performance metrics.
+- **TechnicalInfo & PerformanceStats:** Detailed streaming metrics and video information.
 - **ApiService.js:** Handles all HTTP requests to the Flask API.

 ### API Integration